jackstapleton/rdb-autoscaling/whitepaper.md

 From market-close to end-of-day the clusters have scaled out fully.
 In this stage cost-efficiency will be determined by how much data is in the final server.
-If when the market closes it is only holding a small amount of data there will be idle capacity until end-of-day occurs.
+If it is only holding a small amount of data when market closes there will be idle capacity in the cluster until end-of-day occurs.

 This will be rather random and depend mainly on how much data is generated by the market.
 Although having smaller servers will reduce the maximum amount of capacity that could be left unused.